feravoon/SharpBoi/README.md

 # SharpBoi
-A GameBoy emulator (Coding Exercise)
+This is a GameBoy emulator written in C#